FireStorm Firing System User Guide

 2. Remove end panel.

 3. Slide battery in first and attach battery clip securely.
+Note the correct orientation of the battery for the clip to attach.

 4. Reassemble.